Lightning-AI/pytorch-lightning/docs/source-app/glossary/storage/drive_content.rst

 About Drives
 ************

-Lightning Drive storage makes it easy to share files between LightningWorks (Work) so you can run your Lightning App both locally and in the cloud without changing the code.
+Lightning Drives are shared app storage that allow you to share files between LightningWork components, so that you distributed components can share files when running on the cloud.
+Using drives, you can run your Lightning App both locally and in the cloud without changing the code.

 The Drive object provides a central place for your components to share data.